russell-archer/StoreHelperDemo/README.md

 ```

 - Notice how we `import StoreHelper`, create an instance of the `StoreHelper` class and add it to the SwiftUI view hierarchy using the `.environment()` modifier
-- We also call `StoreHelper.start()` to start listening for transactions and get localized product info
+- We also call `storeHelper.start()` to begin listening for App Store transactions.
+This should be done as soon as possible during app start-up

 ## Create MainView
 - Create a new SwiftUI `View` in the **Shared** folder named `MainView` and replace the existing code with the following: